spencer-shadley/completed-class/02-lesson-plans/full-time/08-Week/01-Day/01-Day-LessonPlan.md

 * **Important**: Well be working with the same application, converting it over to use Sequelize and adding some additional functionality.
 As we're going along doing this, the app will break.
 It won't be fully functioning till towards the end, but the instructions for each activity will how to verify that it was done correctly, i.e. "sequelize should have created a table with these values".

-* **DO NOT HAVE STUDENTS CONNECT TO A REMOTE DATABASE WHEN DEVELOPING LOCALLY.** The correct process is described in [Supplemental/SequelizeHerokuDeploymentProcess.pdf](../../../../01-Class-Content/15-sequelize/03-Supplemental/Guides/SequelizeHerokuDeploymentProcess.md), and if you try to skip this, your students may not be able to work on activities or homework on your classroom's internet connection (also, using a remote database for local development is considered bad practice).
+* **DO NOT HAVE STUDENTS CONNECT TO A REMOTE DATABASE WHEN DEVELOPING LOCALLY.** The correct process is described in [Supplemental/SequelizeHerokuDeploymentProcess.pdf](../../../../02-lesson-plans/full-time/08-Week/Supplemental/Guides/SequelizeHerokuDeploymentProcess.md), and if you try to skip this, your students may not be able to work on activities or homework on your classroom's internet connection (also, using a remote database for local development is considered bad practice)

 ### Sample Class Video (Highly Recommended)
 * To view an example class lecture visit (Note video may not reflect latest lesson plan): [Class Video](https://codingbootcamp.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=e816511a-6e34-41ef-8ac2-a8720159c753)